gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

 ![EC2](/img/postEC2/image001.png)
 2. Create a key pair using the menu on the left in the NETWORK & SECURITY.
 A file named XXX.pem will be downloaded automatically.
 I called it key1.pem.
 This file will be needed to establish SHH connection later.
 ![Keypair](/img/postEC2/image003.png)
 3. Create a Security Group.
 Under the NETWORK& SECURITY, click on Security Groups and then choose Create Security Group.
 Select SSH from the "Type" column.
 The default outbound rule seems to work.
-We will use this Security Group when we initial our instances.
+We will use this Security Group when we specify our instances.
 ![rert](/img/postEC2/image005.png)
 4. Start requesting an instance (virtual machine) by clicking on the Spot Requests on the left.
 Instances initiated with Spot Requests are much cheaper than regular instances.
 They are computers at idle.
 They can be terminated abruptly though.
 ![rert](/img/postEC2/image007.png)